ComputerSocietyVITC/technical-onboarding/README.md

 As you are navigating the technical onboarding, please reference our WhatsApp group chats to ask any doubts!
 If you encounter any issues with the pages as such, you can open a [GitHub discussion 📢](https://github.com/ComputerSocietyVITC/technical-onboarding/discussions) and our members will get to you real quick.
 Make sure you review other issues/questions to help or get help!

+## Prerequisites
+- A PC with good internet connection
+- A GitHub account
+- A Netlify account

+If you are ready with these, then you are all set to breeze through this!

 ### Designed by

 - [Visnu R](https://github.com/calciumcarbonate321) 💪🏻